-Textbook Picture of Newborn:
+Textbook Picture of Newborn : Selected Newborn

 1. Length at birth

 2. Weight at birth

 3. Weight at birth on 2 nd day

 4. Head Circumference

 5. Chest Circumference

 6. Vitals a.
 Temperature

 b.
-Pulse -
+Pulse

 c.
 Respirations

 d.
 02 saturation

-Text boo k Picture of Newborn: Sele cted Newborn
+Textbook Picture of Newborn: Selected Newborn

-Descri ption of Cry
+Description of Cry

-Skin C
+Skin Color

-SKIN A sses 1. sment: Lanugo
+Skin A sses sment:

+1. Lanugo

-2. Vernix Caseosa -
+2. Vernix Caseosa

-3. Tissue Turgor -
+3. Tissue Turgor

 4. Desquamation

-5. Milia -
+5. Milia

 6. Physiologic Jaundice

 7. Hemangiomas

 8. Forcep Marks

 9. Mongolian Spot

+Head

-Head 1.
-Fontanels
+1. Fontanels

 2. Size of Anterior

 3. Size of Posterior

 4. Distended Fontanel

 5. Depressed Fontanel

-Neuromuscular System: Which of the following reflexes are present, is this a normal or abnormal finding, and how do you test for this type of reflex?
+Whi uromuscular System: ich of the following reflexes are present, is you test for this type of reflex? this a norma or abnormal finding, and how

 1. Coughing:

 2. Sneezing:

 3. Gagging:

 4. Blinking:

 5. Crying:

 6. Moro Reflex:

 7. Tonic Neck Reflex:

 8. Grasping:

 9. Babinski:

-10. Rooting:
+Rooting:

-GI System:

-1. How long after birth, did the infant have its first bowel movement?
+GI 1.
+System: How long after birth, did the infant have its first bowel movement?

 2. Is this normal?

 3. Describe what the stool looked like?

 4. What is the typical stool called?

 5. How much formula does this infant generally take with each feeding?

 6. If infant is breast-fed, how long does she/he usually nurse?

 7. What are some of the safety factors the nurse should use in feeding newborn?

-What was the Apgar score for this infant at 1 minute after birth?
-5 minutes after birth?
+What was the Apgar score for this infant at 1 minute after birth?5 minutes after birth?
 Was these scores within normal limits?
-List and describe the components utilized in the Apgar score What are some safety factors that all nursery nurses should observe when caring f or Infants:

-What measures are in place at your clinical facility for an infant abduction plan?
+List and describe the components utilized in the Apgar score What are some safety factors that all nursery nurses should observe when caring for Infants: What measures are in place at your clinical facility for an infant abduction plan?

-Reflect on your experience with rotation and relate its value to your future nursing practice:
+- Reflect on practice: your experience with rotation and relate its value to your future nursin